CloudifyMusic/Web-App/README.md

 # Web-App
-The Web Application for the Music Player
+The Web Application for Cloudify Music